BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Once per battle, so long as Gandalf is alive and in your force, you can declare you are using this ability at the start of any friendly Move phase.
 Until the end of the turn, enemy models that are Engaged with, or supporting a model Engaged with, any friendly Cavalry models that made a Charge that turn, suffer a penalty of -1 to their Duel rolls.

-**PARTICIPANTS**

-**Good:** Éomer, Marshall of the Riddermark on horse; Erkenbrand, Captain of Rohan on horse; Gandalf the White on Shadowfax; 24 Riders of Rohan: 8 with throwing spears, 16 with no additional equipment.

-**Evil:** 3 Uruk-hai Captains with shield; 30 Uruk-hai Warriors: 15 with shield, 15 with pike.

 ![](../media/scenarios/war_in_rohan/eomer's_return.jpg)

 ---

 ## THE BATTLE OF HELM'S DEEP

+**PARTICIPANTS**

+**GOOD**

+**Defenders of the Hornburg:** Théoden, King of Rohan with heavy armor and shield; Gamling, Captain of Rohan; 25 Warriors of Rohan: 8 with shield, 8 with throwing spears and shield, 8 with bow, 1 with banner.

+**Defenders of the Deeping Wall:** Aragorn (Strider) with armor; Legolas Greenleaf with armor; Gimli, son of Glóin; Haldir with heavy armor and Elf bow; Haleth, son of Háma; Aldor; 25 Warriors of Rohan: 8 with shield, 8 with throwing spears & shield, 8 with bow, 1 with banner; 25 Galadhrim Warriors: 8 with spear & shield, 8 with Elf bow, 8 with no additional equipment, 1 with banner.

+**Relief Force:** Éomer, Marshall of the Riddermark with horse; Erkenbrand, Captain of Rohan with horse; Gandalf the White with Shadowfax; 24 Riders of Rohan: 8 with throwing spears, 16 with no additional equipment.

+**EVIL**

+**Legions of Isengard:** 5 Uruk-hai Captains with shield; Uruk-hai Siege Ballista; 5 Uruk-hai Demolition Teams; 85 Uruk-hai Warriors: 35 with shield, 35 with pike, 12 with crossbow, 3 with banner; 16 Uruk-hai Berserkers.

 **LAYOUT**